To the Members of Kanungo Financiers Limited Report on the Audit of the FinancialStatements

-We have audited the accompanying financial statements of Kanungo Financiers Limited (theCompany') which comprise the Balance Sheet as at March 31 2020 and the statementof Profit and Loss Cash Flow Statement for the year then ended and notes to the financialstatements including a summary of significant accounting policies and other explanatoryinformation.
+We have audited the accompanying financial statements of Kanungo Financiers Limited (theCompany') which comprise the Balance Sheet as at March 31 2020 and the statementof Profit and Loss (including other comprehensive income) Statement of changes in equityand Statement of cash flows for the year then ended and notes to the financialstatements including a summary of significant accounting policies and other explanatoryinformation.

 Management's Responsibility for the Financial Statements

 The Company's Board of Directors is responsible for the matters stated in section134(5) of the Act with respect to the preparation of these financial statements that givea true and fair view of the financial position financial performance including othercomprehensive income changes in equity and cash flows of the Company in accordance withthe Ind AS and accounting principles generally accepted in India.
 This responsibility alsoincludes maintenance of adequate accounting records in accordance with the provisions ofthe Act for safeguarding the assets of the Company and for preventing and detectingfrauds and other irregularities; selection and application of appropriate accountingpolicies; making judgment and estimates that are reasonable and prudent; and designimplementation and maintenance of adequate internal financial controls that wereoperating effectively or ensuring accuracy and completeness of the accounting recordsrelevant to the preparation and presentation of the financial statements that give a trueand fair view and are free from material misstatement whether due to fraud or error.

 Report on Other Legal and Regulatory Requirements

 I. As required by the Companies (Auditor's Report) Order 2016 (the "Order")issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Companies Act2013 we give in the "Annexure A" a statement on thematters specified in paragraphs 3 and 4 of the Order to the extent applicable .